Sliding wear: role of plasticity

 \pagenumbering{arabic}

 {\bf Corresponding author:} B.N.J.
 Persson, email: b.persson@fz-juelich.de 0.3cm

 {\bf 1 Introduction}

 Wear is the progressive loss of material from a solid body due to its contact and relative movement against a surface \cite{wear1,wear2,Rabi1, Rabi2, Moli1, Moli2, Roland,Moli,W1,W2}.
 Wear particles can have an adverse influence on the health of living organisms, or result in the breakdown of mechanical devices.
 There are several limiting wear processes, known as {\it fatigue wear}, {\it abrasive wear}, and {\it adhesive wear}.

-{\it Fatigue wear} occurs when a polymer block slides on a rigid countersurface with ``smooth roughness.''
-In this scenario, the stress concentrations in asperity contact regions are relatively low, requiring multiple contacts to remove polymer particles.
-This wear process involves fatigue failure rather than tensile failure, where material removal is gradual.
-The abrasion caused by this failure mode is known as fatigue wear.

-{\it Abrasive wear}, in contrast, arises when a polymer block slides against surfaces with sharp asperities.
-High stress concentrations at the asperity tips cut into the polymer, potentially exceeding the material's limiting strength, leading to micro-cutting or scratching.
-This results in longitudinal scratches, called score lines, parallel to the sliding direction.
-Abrasive wear is primarily driven by mechanical interactions between the harder surface asperities and the softer polymer, making it distinct from fatigue wear.

-{\it Adhesive wear} involves the transfer of material between contacting surfaces due to adhesive forces.
-It frequently occurs when one block slides on another block made of the same material.
-For example, in metallic systems, ``cold welded" junctions can form in the contact regions, and as these junctions break during sliding, the material is transferred from one surface to the other.
-Although less common in polymers, adhesive wear may still occur under specific conditions, such as decomposition of materials.
+The actual wear process occurring depends on the surface roughness, the mechanical and chemical properties of the material, and on external conditions such as sliding speed, load, temperature, and humidity.

-Many polymers have important medical applications, but sometimes polymer wear results in severe health or other problems.
-For example, high-density polyethylene (HDPE) or ultra-high-molecular-weight polyethylene (UHMWPE) has been used as a bearing component in total joint replacements.
-However, the wear of HDPE and UHMWPE when sliding on the counter surface generates small polymer particles, which can induce an inflammatory response in the surrounding tissue, leading to osteolysis, where bone tissue is resorbed \cite{inflame}.
-Over time, this may result in implant loosening or failure.
-Similarly, polymethyl methacrylate (PMMA) is commonly used for prosthetic dental applications, including the fabrication of artificial teeth, where wear may limit the useful lifetime.
+Polymers are widely used in medical applications, but their wear can lead to serious complications.
+For example, high-density polyethylene (HDPE) and ultra-high-molecular-weight polyethylene (UHMWPE) are used as bearing components in total joint replacements.
+During operation, wear particles generated from these materials can trigger inflammatory responses in surrounding tissue, potentially leading to osteolysis and implant loosening or failure \cite{inflame}.
+Similarly, polymethyl methacrylate (PMMA) is commonly used for prosthetic dental applications, such as artificial teeth, where wear may limit the functional lifetime of the component.

+Understanding crack propagation is essential for analyzing wear.
+The fracture energy $G(v)$ is usually defined as the energy per unit (crack) surface area required to propagate a crack at a constant speed $v$.
+Here, we are concerned with crack growth under a time-dependent stress field, which results from interactions between asperities on the two contacting solids.
+In this context, one is interested in the crack growth function $\Delta x(\gamma)$, which describes the crack tip displacement $\Delta x$ during one oscillation of the driving stress, where the (maximum) elastic energy release rate equals $\gamma$.